 10 Free Family Summer Days Out in WakefieldFrom being transported 140m down into England’s last deep coal mine to experiencing the world’s first nature reserve there is something for the whole family to do and enjoy throughout the district.

-From being transported 140m down into England’s last deep coal mine or experiencing one of modern England’s most terrifying castle dungeons, to venturing outdoors experiencing the world’s first nature reserve or into one of the Wakefield district’s many walking story trails, there is something for the whole family to do and enjoy throughout the district.
+From being transported 140m down into England’s last deep coal mine, exploring the ruins of one of England’s most important castles, to venturing into the great outdoors, there is something for the whole family to enjoy.

-Whether you’re a visitor venturing into the ‘centre of Yorkshire’ or a local exploring the district with the kids, there are plenty of free days out to experience this summer.
+Whether you’re a visitor venturing into the ‘heart of Yorkshire’ or a local exploring the district with the kids, there are plenty of free days out to experience in Wakefield.

-Here are 10 free family days out in the Wakefield District:
+Here are our top 10 free family days out in the Wakefield District: